Skip to Content

 Modern kitchen countertop with granite sink

-Granite is more resistant to scratches, dents, and chips than quartz.
+Granite is more resistant to scratches, dents, and chips.
 However, it shares the sanitary benefits of the latter.
 See more granite countertops ideas here.

-Granite sinks are available in varying colors similar to quartz.
-However, due to the granite manufacturing process, the colors are closer to being solid rather than having patterns as quartz has.
+Granite sinks are available in varying colors that are similar.
+However, due to the granite manufacturing process, the colors are closer to being solid rather than having patterns.

 How To Clean a Sink Made of Quartz